 On a nature hike in many eastern states, you might come across this native goldenrod.
 What is flat top goldenrod?
 It is a tall, sprawling, fall-over-itself mess of a plant with beautiful flowers.
 Growing grass leaved goldenrod can help tempt pollinators to your landscape.
 Several bees and butterflies are drawn to the lovely flowers and their nectar.
 Combined with other native wildflowers, flat top goldenrod plants will pack a powerful golden punch.

 Flat topped goldenrod can become invasive due to its deep taproots.
-It is an upright, branched perennial that grows 1 to 4 feet (.31-1.2 m.) tall.
+It is an upright, branched perennial that grows 1 to 4 feet (31 cm. to 1 m.) tall.
 The top of the plant is bushy due to the sub-branching of numerous stems and the slender leaves.
 The leaves have no petioles and taper to a point, narrowing towards the stem.
 Leaves have a strong scent when crushed.

-Each bright yellow flat-topped flower cluster contains 20-35 tiny starry flowers.
+Each bright yellow, flat-topped flower cluster contains 20 to 35 tiny starry flowers.
 The outer flowers bloom first with a slow inward wave of opening.
 For those wondering how to grow flat top goldenrod, it is propagated through seed or division of the root ball and rhizome material.

 Take rhizome divisions when the plant is dormant and plant immediately.
 Seed germination may benefit from stratification and can be planted in fall in a cold frame or directly into soil in spring when soil temperatures warm.